detunized/blog/content/posts/12-git-fu-merge-multiple-repos-with-linear-history.md

 git log --pretty='%H' --author-date-order --reverse $repos
 ```

-This command produces a list of all the commit hashes sorted from the oldest to newest across all the branches I created earlier.
+This command produces a list of all the commit hashes sorted from the oldest to the newest across all the branches I created earlier.
 The output of this step looks like this:

 ```
 7d62b1272b4aa37f07eb91bbf46a33609d80155f